Microtis eremaea

-Microtis eremaea, commonly known as the slender mignonette orchid or inland onion orchid is a species of orchid endemic to the south-west of Western Australia and western South Australia.
+Microtis eremaea, commonly known as the slender mignonette orchid or inland onion orchid is a species of orchid endemic to the south-west of continental Australia.
 It has a single thin, hollow, onion-like leaf and up to fifty small greenish-yellow flowers.
 The flowers have a distinctive heart-shaped labellum and the orchid generally grows in more inland areas than most other onion orchids.

 Description

 Microtis eremaea is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, smooth, tubular leaf 300-450 mm long and 3-8 mm wide.
 Between ten and fifty yellowish-green flowers are crowded along a flowering stem 300-400 mm tall.
 The flowers are 2-2.5 mm long, 1.5-2 mm wide with an ovary 3-4 mm long.
 The dorsal sepal is 2-2.5 mm long, about 1 mm wide and hood-like.
 The lateral sepals are about 2 mm long, 1 mm wide with their tips rolled downwards.
 The petals are 1.5 mm long, 1 mm wide and are partly enclosed by the dorsal sepal.
 The labellum is heart-shaped, 1.5-2 mm long, about 1 mm wide and curves downwards with slightly wavy edges.
 Flowering occurs from August to October.